graysam/bootbox-mcu-fw/docs/wiki/Firmware.md

 - Keep ADC + thermistor math in `adcToTempC()`; when adding new probes, update `config.h` defaults and the calibration table.
 - Watch heap usage via `/api/state.sys.free_heap`; enabling lots of DSP controls increases JSON document sizes—bump `StaticJsonDocument` capacities accordingly.
 - For new status LED patterns, edit the `StatusCode` enum + `applyStatusPattern()` helper so they remain centralized.
+- `/api/state.sys` exposes `idf_target`, PSRAM totals, and filesystem usage to confirm whether an ESP32 or ESP32-S3 image is running.